 The Bottom Line

-Because Indiana has not adopted the Uniform Probate Code, setting up a living trust will enable your heirs to avoid a lengthy probate period – and its costs.
+Since Indiana has not adopted the Uniform Probate Code, setting up a living trust will enable your heirs to avoid a lengthy probate period and the costs that come with that process.
 To make sure it’s done properly, you’ll probably want to hire a lawyer, which can put you at least $1,000 out of pocket.
 For especially large estates, a qualified financial advisor is also essential.

 Estate Planning Tips

 - Estate planning is as complex as it is important.
 But you don’t have to do it alone.
 Consider working with a qualified financial advisor who can give you peace of mind that your assets are being managed smartly.
-You can find one by using our advisor matching tool.
-After answering a few questions about your goals, it recommends up to three local advisors.
+If you don’t have a financial advisor, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t wait until you reach a certain age to start planning on how to transfer your property and assets.
 Anything can happen and you want to make sure your loved ones are cared for long after you’re gone.
 So avoid estate planning mistakes by starting now.